Industrial Applications of Various Density Meters

 Industrial Painting and Coating: Remember the cold drink with droplets forming on it?
 What if it’s a freshly painted surface and the droplets are not water but paint?
 That’s a recipe for a spoiled paint job.
 The surface temperature should be above the dew point when painting or coating.
 By measuring the dew point, we can ensure good adhesion and a longer-lasting paint job.

 Compressed Air Systems: In industries using compressed air systems, like manufacturing or power generation, dew point measurement is the invisible guardian.
 Excess moisture can cause rust and increased wear and tear, hampering efficiency and safety.
 Regular dew point measurement can help maintain the health of these systems.
+For a focused look at compressed-air systems, see our dew point meter for compressed air guide with the ISO 8573-1 class table.

 Here’s an example: the Energy Efficiency Best Practice Guide: Compressed Air Systems from the Australian Government highlights the importance of dew point measurement in managing energy efficiency and operational costs.